A.I. might be here to stay, but the more your children use it, the more it undermines their critical thinking skills.”.

 Your child begins to:

-- explain their reasoning clearly — even when AI is involved
+- think independently and explain their reasoning clearly, even when AI is involved

 And you’re no longer guessing where the line is.